OBOAcademy/obook/docs/reference/semantic-etl.md

 ### Entity Resolution (ER):

-Entity resolution (ER), sometimes called "record linking" or "grounding", is the task of disambiguating records that correspond to real world entities across and within datasets.
+Entity resolution (ER), sometimes called "record linking", "grounding", or named entity normalization (NEN), is the task of disambiguating records that correspond to real world entities across and within datasets.
 This task as many dimensions, but for us, the most important one is mapping a string, for example the one that was matched by our Named Entity Recognition pipeline, to ontology terms.

 Given our example: